kuopinghsu/srv32/README.md

     export CROSS_COMPILE=riscv-none-elf-

 Therefore, you can use [The xPack GNU RISC-V Embedded GCC](https://github.com/xpack-dev-tools/riscv-none-elf-gcc-xpack) instead of building a toolchain yourself.
+It has been changed to default ISA spec to 20192013, but it does not include rv32im_zicsr multlib.
+The workaround is using -misa-spec=2.2 to force RISC-V GCC using the older ISA spec version.
+Adding extra CFLAGS as follows.

+    export EXTRA_CFLAGS="-misa-spec=2.2 -march=rv32im"

 ## Files list